For those coming to a Chicago Bears football game, please visit www.ChicagoBears.com for team-specific game day information and prohibited items.

 - Any coolers and ice chests (includes soft sided)

 For all events at Soldier Field, the NFL All-Clear Bag Policy is in place.
 Approved bags are limited to:

 - Bags that are clear plastic and do not exceed 12"x6"x12"

 - One-gallon clear plastic freezer bags (Ziploc bag or similar)

-- Small clutch bags, approximately the size of a hand, with or without a handle or strap, may be carried into the stadium along with one of the clear bag options.
+- Small clutch bags, which cannot exceed 4.5" x 6.5" in size, with or without a handle or strap can be taken into the stadium with one of the clear plastic bags.

 Medical Bags or kits are acceptable and will be searched at the gate.

 Diapers must be carried in a clear bag.
 Each member of a family, including children, would be allowed to carry an approved clear bag and a clutch purse into the stadium.